 However, the bed was very comfortable and slept like a log.

-I was shown around the whole building and the rooms are of a good standard and come in many configurations.
-They had family compatible rooms, twin rooms for those that work away and other bigger double rooms.
-All were uniquely decorated with good quality auction house furniture.
+They showed me around the entire building and the rooms are of a top standard and come in many configurations.
+The Portland has family compatible rooms, twin rooms for those that work away, and other bigger double rooms.
+They decorated them in a unique style with good quality auction house furniture.

-In the morning breakfast is served for all guests in the breakfast room.
-I opted for their full English breakfast which went down well with a few glasses of orange juice.
+In the morning, they serve breakfast for all guests in the breakfast room.
+I opted for their full English breakfast, which went down well with a few glasses of orange juice.

 The breakfast included bacon, sausage, egg, mushrooms, toast and beans.
 Other options included an array of cereals, croissants, and other Danish pastries.
 The breakfast set me up well for the day ahead, mainly further exploring Cheltenham, including a walk in the nearby Pittville Park.

-A nice luxury bed and breakfast place in the heart of the town that has great staff and a hearty breakfast.
+A nice luxury bed-and-breakfast place in the town’s heart that has great staff and a hearty breakfast.
 Nothing was too much trouble and would highly recommend.